ec-europa/europa-component-library/docs/decisions/002-browsers.md

 [...]

+Please note the fact that a browser is not explicitly covered by the configuration doesn't mean the ECL won't work in this browser.
+It only means it might now work (lack of vendor prefixes for example).

 ## Context

-The main tools we use (babel for the JavaScript, autoprefixer for the CSS) rely on [browserslist](https://github.com/browserslist/browserslist) in order to derive the list of browsers they are supposed to support.
+The main tools we use (babel-preset-env for the JavaScript, autoprefixer for the CSS) rely on [browserslist](https://github.com/browserslist/browserslist) in order to derive the list of browsers they are supposed to support.

 Before creating this decision record, our `browserslist` configuration file contained: